celemas/wire/docs/inject-attribute.md

 ## The `Inject` instance

 The first parameter `$value` of the `Inject` constructor is required and of type mixed.
-The second parameter `$type` is optional and of type `Duon\Wire\Type` which is a enum.
+The second parameter `$type` is optional and of type `Celemas\Wire\Type` which is a enum.
 Both are availabe as public instance properties.
 Every additional argument is avalable via the `meta` property.

 ```php
 --8<-- "inject-instance.php:7"
 ```

 !!! info "Note" In most cases, you will only work directly with an `Inject` instance if you use the Inject type `Type::Callback`.
-See [below](#duonwiretypecallback).
+See [below](#celemaswiretypecallback).

 ## How injected argument values are determined